 List Sebastiani Fencing Academy as their primary affiliation

-Own 2 weapons, 2 body cords, 2 mask cords (foil & saber only), a lame (foil & saber only)
+Own at least 2 weapons, 2 body cords, 2 mask cords (foil & saber only), a lame (foil & saber only)

 Have your name printed on the back of your lame (Foil/Saber) or jacket (Epee)

 attached the Sebastiani patch on your jacket or pants (non-fencing side)

 Own the SFA men or women competitor package available at: http://www.princetonthreads.com

 To compete in adult categories, you must be 13 years of age or older.
 The majority of local, divisional, and regional events are open to fencers of any skill level, however, larger events like Nationals or the Junior Olympics will require fencers to participate in qualifiers.
 For more information on qualifying paths or youth categories, please contact us or visit the Official USFA website.

 Good performances in the State of New Jersey are the only avenue to National Competitions, to selection in a National Team and more importantly to Athletic Scholarships in famous universities around the country for the best-ranked fencers (Qualifying events, Junior Olympics and/or NAC's).

 MAITRE SEBASTIANI RECOMMENDS HIS BEST HIGH SCHOOL FENCERS to the Deans of Admission of the famous universities would the fencer intends to join a college team.